rokasauras/rubix_cube/README.md

   <h2>Future Enhancements</h2>
     <ul>
-        <li>Implementing a camera-based detection system to automatically input the unsolved cube's state.</li>
         <li>Creating detailed solution instructions with arrows.</li>
         <li>Compact the code, so it generates matrices, instead of changing premade ones.
 Easier to visualise.</li>
     </ul>